 Point-of-sale regulations can be established to require manufacturers of miscellaneous combustion equipment to modify the design to reduce NOx.
 When equipment was naturally replaced, emissions from the source category would be reduced over time.
 Incentives could be provided to accelerate the transition to reduced NOx equipment or to equipment that are powered electrically.
+During rule development, staff will consider technical feasibility, identify industry-specific affordability issues, cost-effectiveness and incremental cost-effectiveness, and may consider alternative compliance mechanisms.

-Replacing turbines with zero emission technologies is estimated to result in approximately 4.24 tons per day of NOx reduced.
+Replacing turbines with zero emission technologies is estimated to result in approximately 4.244.96 tons per day of NOx reduced.